Many thanks to all who participated! We have compiled and excellent variety of student teaching tips, hints, advice, and survival techniques.

 MY ADVICE THAT I HAVE FOR A STUDENT TEACHER IS: Be confident.
 Even if you don't feel confident, pretend!
 The students are similar to animals , they can sense your hesitance or fear.
 Therefore, establish authority at the beginning.
 Don't let them get away with being rude or disrespectful to you or you will have trouble maintaining control in the classroom later on.

 ALSO, Get to know the student's names as soon as possible.
 Use little tricks like taking pictures or writing down a few names everyday with a few notes about the child, or relate it to their art work.
-It is true that you learn the best and the most challenging students's names first, but try really hard to learn the rest quickly.
+It is true that you learn the best and the most challenging student's names first, but try really hard to learn the rest quickly.
 I think Knowing names helps keep the classroom in order and keep the students in line.
-Student's will snap to attention it they hear thier name, but if you yell "Hey you stop!" across the classroom, they may choose to ignore it.
+Student's will snap to attention it they hear their name, but if you yell "Hey you stop!" across the classroom, they may choose to ignore it.

 Fran's Fantastic Tips